devfile/api/pkg/validation/validation-rule.md

 ### Endpoints:
-- all the endpoint names are unique across components Since network is shared in the same pod, endpoint ports should be unique across components, two components cannot have the same target port but two endpoints in a single component can have the same target port. only exception: container component with `dedicatedpod=true`
+- all the endpoint names are unique across components Since network is shared in the same pod, endpoint ports should be unique across components, two components cannot have the same target port but two endpoints in a single component can have the same target port.
+Only exception: container component with `dedicatedpod=true`

 ### Commands:
 1. Id must be unique